-You can only have ten print or audio library items checked out on these accounts at any one time.
-Also, your can't request items from NC Cardinal libraries via resource sharing.
+You can only have 25 print or audio library items checked out on these accounts at any one time.
+Also, you can't request items from NC Cardinal libraries via resource sharing.

-Students can access eBooks and eAudiobooks through Overdrive, magazines through Zinio, as well as online resources including Learning Express, NCLive, Pronunciator, and much more.
+Students can access eBooks and eAudiobooks and magazines through Overdrive, stream videos through the Just for Kids Streaming Collection, and access online databases including Learning Express Library, NCLive, and much more.

-Three weeks.
+Most books check out for 28 days at a time, with the option for three automatic renewals barring other holds on the item.
 All check out policies will be the same on these accounts as they would be on regular ICPL cards.

 Yes.
 The student ID number and pin will log them into library computers just as a regular library card can.